 Day 7: Cairns to Goondiwindi

 In the morning we will take a flight from Cairns to Brisbane.
 We start our time in southern Queensland near the airport where we search for Mangrove Honeyeaters, Mangrove Gerygones, and Chestnut Teal.
 If there has been recent rains we will stop off at Daisy Hill, an area of parkland just outside Brisbane for a photogenic reptile, that is abundant after rains, the Pink-tongued Skink.
 If there has been no recent rains we will head straight for Goondiwindi.
 First we will stop off to pick up a Bell Miner or seven, then towards the rangelands town of Warwick, where we will have lunch looking for parrots, like Little and Musk Lorikeets, and Eastern Rosella.
 This is an interesting zone where the Pale-headed and Eastern Rosellas can be found together.
 On the way west we hope for one of them, and on the way east we go for the other rosella.
 After lunch we continue west through the wheat fields towards the very cool town of Goondiwindi.
-It may be a stop off for just one night, but there is some very good birding nearby where we may find Speckled Warbler, Varied Sittella and Crested Shrike-Tit, among others.
+It may be a stop off for just one night, but there is some very good birding nearby where we may find Speckled Warbler, Varied Sittella and Eastern Shrike-Tit, among others.

 Day 8: To the Southern Outback

 Today we will be striking deep into the heart of our destination, Southwestern Queensland, and we can expect to start seeing our first real “inland” birds.
 An early start will ensure that we make the most of the cool morning temperatures, possibly encountering our first flocks of Budgerigars, Cockatiels, and if we’re lucky, some of the more difficult inland birds like Red-backed Kingfisher.
 We will arrive in the Charleville area in the afternoon, and spend some time birding the roads that cut through the Outback there for species like Galahs, Pink Cockatoos, Chestnut-breasted Quail-Thrush, and White-browed Treecreeper.
 Any wet local areas could also produce Yellow-billed Spoonbills, and Red-kneed and Black-fronted Dotterels, as well as parrots coming into drink in the late afternoon.
-The next two nights will be spent in the Outback town of Charleville.
+The next two nights will be spent in the Outback town of Cunnamulla.

 Day 9: The Southern Outback